lynnfaraday/aresmush.com/_root/tutorials/code/edit-database.md

     hset AresMUSH::Character:9 pose_quote_color "%xr"

-> **Important:** Be careful when changing fields manually.
+> <i class="fa fa-exclamation-triangle"></i> **Important:** Be careful when changing fields manually.
 Formatting matters, and because you're bypassing the game's internal error-checking you might set a field to an invalid value.
 For example, setting a character's room ID to a room that doesn't exist would cause an error when the character logged in.